Plutonomicon/cardano-transaction-lib/README.md

    - This is handled by `cardano-serialization-lib`, a Rust library available as WASM
 2. How do we query the chain?
    - This has been solved using Ogmios & Kupo
-   - We [will support](https://cardano.ideascale.com/c/idea/420791) an alternative [BlockFrost](https://blockfrost.io/) backend as well in the future
+   - Thanks to [Catalyst](https://cardano.ideascale.com/c/idea/420791), we now support an alternative [BlockFrost](https://blockfrost.io/) backend as well
-3. How do we query for datums (i.e. the datums themselves and not just their hashes)?
-   - `Kupo` solves this problem
-4. How do we get wallet data?
+3. How do we get wallet data?
    - This is done via browser-based light wallet integration in the browser based on CIP-30
-5. How closely should we follow Plutus' `Contract` API?
+4. How closely should we follow Plutus' `Contract` API?
    - CTL's `Contract` model is **significantly** less restrictive than Plutus' and allows for arbitrary effects within the `Contract` monad
    - Certain features cannot be directly translated into Purescript from Haskell due to differences between the two languages
    - Some of the Plutus conventions do not make sense for us, due to differences between on-chain and off-chain